Patreon Preview #322: Midland General Hospital

 So if you said something bad about your husband, I feel much better.

-my husband packs my lunch every day, he puts these really intricate notes in my lunchbox.
+My husband packs my lunch every day.
+He puts these really intricate notes in my lunchbox, and sometimes people can read them, them.

-People can see it when my note falls out of my lunchbox.
+yeah, people can see it when my note falls out of my lunchbox.
+Okay.

 But